CrytoPal/Continued-Salhack/README.md

 Salhack is a fabric mod for `1.20.1`.
 There are already pre build jar files on our [release page](https://github.com/CrytoPal/Continued-Salhack/releases).
 To use Salhack just download and drop the jar file in your mods folder with latest Fabric Api and start fabric.
 Have fun!

+If you want the latest dev build click [here](https://github.com/CrytoPal/Continued-Salhack/actions) and select the build, then download the artifact.
+Extract it from the zip and drop the jar file in your mods folder with the latest Fabric Api and start fabric.
+Have fun.

 **Tip:** You can open the GUI with Right Shift (You can change that later.)

 ## Support